elementary/houston/src/flightcheck/pipes/AppData/invalid.md

 Invalid AppData file

-AppHub ran `appstream-util validate` on your project's `.appdata` file and received the following errors:
+AppHub ran `appstreamcli validate` on your project's `.appdata` file and received the following errors:
 ```
 {{ data | safe }}